-If you are in credit card debt and are looking for relief from mounting interest charges, you may want to consider a balance transfer with the Citi Simplicity® Card.
+If you are in credit card debt and are looking for relief from mounting interest charges, you may want to consider a balance transfer with the card_name.

-Citi also touts “no” as the theme of this card, as in no annual fees, penalty rates or late fees.
+Citi touts “no” as the theme of this card, as in no annual fees, no penalty rates and no late fees.

 But is this balance transfer card right for you?
 Team Clark decided to take a deeper dive into the details, explore the math behind the balance transfers and compare the perks to the popular Citi Double Cash card.

 Team Clark has spent time evaluating the credit card market for the best options for balance transfers and 0% APR introductory periods.
 The Citi Simplicity Card is one of the options we evaluated in those categories.
 We’ve determined that it’s a viable choice for those seeking a 0% APR period on both balance transfers and new purchases.
 The length of its introductory rates and lack of an annual fee, penalty rates and late fees make it an attractive option.

 As you’re making your decision on whether the Citi Simplicity Card is a fit for you, please use Team Clark’s review of the card in conjunction with money expert Clark Howard’s 7 Rules for Using Credit Cards.

 The Citi Simplicity Card is a balance transfer credit card known for its long introductory APR period for balance transfers.
 It also has an introductory APR period for new purchases.